-- Staffs recruited locally by the British High Commission in Nairobi are subject to Terms and Conditions of Service according to local Kenya employment law.
+- Employees recruited locally by the British High Commission in Nairobi are subject to Terms and Conditions of Service according to local employment law in Kenya.

 - Spouses/registered partners of UK Based Staff, are able to work within the BHC/BCG but their salary will be abated at the appropriate tax rates.

 - Reference checking and security clearances will be conducted.

 - If you have not heard from us 3 weeks after the closing date, please consider your application unsuccessful.
-Note: Any questions you may have about this position will only be answered during interview, should you be invited.
+Any questions you may have about this position will only be answered during interview, should you be invited.

-All applicants should submit a short (1 page maximum) covering letter stating why they are a suitable candidate for the position along with a copy of their CV (2 page maximum) in English and BHC application form, by email to: Recruitment.Africa@fco.gov.uk
+All applicants should submit a short (1 page maximum) covering letter stating why they are a suitable candidate for the position along with a copy of their CV (2 page maximum) in English and BHC application form, by email to: Recruitment.Africa5@fco.gov.uk